 The School of Nursing welcomes non-matriculated students to take two courses as non-degree seeking students.
 We often refer to these students as visiting students.
-Individuals who have already earned a BSN or MSN may enroll as a visiting student in a limited number of pre-approved courses.
-Enrollment is offered on a space-available basis after current students have had ample time to register for courses.
+Individuals who have already earned a BSN or MSN may enroll as a non-degree seeking student in a limited number of pre-approved courses.
+Enrollment is offered on a space-available basis after current degree students have had ample time to register for courses.
 Non-nursing students must receive instructor permission prior to receiving permission to enroll.

-School of Nursing Visiting Student Credit Policies
+School of Nursing Credit Policies

-Undergraduate Courses Available to Visiting Students
+Undergraduate Courses Available

-Graduate Courses Available to Visiting Students
+Graduate Courses Available